 Alongside this, the fact that he’s been a teacher working at a university shines through too.
 On these adventures, we learn interesting tidbits about the local history in Gippsland, Australia, while also understanding more about the environment and how we as humans have had a dramatic impact on all of it.

 These are 2 key pillars to his YouTube success.
 If you can both educate and entertain your audience, you'll find they subscribe and stick around.

 Credit: Chris Ord

 Ask yourself, how many people do you know like Beau?
 How many YouTube channels do you know of that produce such high-quality adventure films with great storytelling and personality?
 Beau has managed to carve out a real niche for himself.
 His unique way of doing things and the way he sees the world and how he communicates make him so fascinating to watch.
 His films feel unique to him and unlike anything else you’ve watched previously.
 Doing things completely differently from anyone else is the key to success on YouTube, and he’s really nailed this.

 So, have you subscribed yet?
 We reckon Beau is onto something great with his YouTube channel, and we can’t wait for the next upload!
+Being such a natural storyteller, aspiring YouTubers can learn how to write a YouTube script from watching his videos.
 Alongside filming more adventures in Australia - some of which should be on the channel later this year - Beau also wrote a great book detailing some of his infamous adventures.
 He’s just getting started.

 Josh Edwards is an accomplished filmmaker, industry writing veteran, storyteller based in Indonesia (by way of the UK) and industry writer in the Blade Ronner Media Writing Collective.
 He's passionate about travel and documents adventures and stories through his films.